Respect for Marriage Act

-The Respect for Marriage Act (RMA) repeals DOMA in its entirety and ensures that every married couple has the certainty that federal benefits and protections will flow from a marriage valid where it was performed, even if that couple moves or travels to another state.
-By repealing Section Two, the Respect for Marriage Act returns to traditional principles of Comity and Full Faith and Credit.
+The Respect for Marriage Act (RMA) repeals DOMA in its entirety and ensures that every married couple has the certainty that every federal benefit and protection will flow from a marriage valid where it was performed, even if that couple moves or travels to another state.
+By repealing Section 2, the Respect for Marriage Act returns to traditional principles of Comity and Full Faith and Credit.
 The bill does not require states that have not yet enacted legal protections for same-sex couples to recognize a marriage.
 Nor does it obligate any person, state, locality or religious organization to celebrate or license a marriage between two persons of the same sex.
 This legislation only requires the federal government to equally apply its policy of looking to the states in determining what legal relationships are eligible for federal benefits.

 Americans Support Extending Protection to Same-Sex Couples

 The system of federal benefits has always been based upon marriage.
 Polling shows strong public support for extending federal benefits and protections to same-sex couples.
 According to a December 2008 Newsweek/Princeton Research survey, more than seven in ten Americans believe that same-sex couples should have inheritance rights, Social Security benefits, insurance benefits, and hospital visitation rights.
-And in a March 2011 HRC/Greenberg Quinlan Rosner Research survey, a majority of Americans support repeal of the Defense of Marriage Act.
+Additionally, in a March 2011 HRC/Greenberg Quinlan Rosner Research survey, a majority of Americans support repeal of the Defense of Marriage Act.
 The Respect for Marriage Act would provide all married same-sex couples the full range of federal benefits and responsibilities already associated with long-term, committed relationships.